 Let Brilliance Cleaning guide you through the cleaning maze.
-Firstly, be wary of web sites and advertisements offering Free Cleaner Consumer Guide, Cleaning Tips & Hints, Non-Profit Cleaning Reports, Recommended Best Cleaners, etc
+Firstly, be wary of websites and advertisements offering Free Cleaner Consumer Guides, Cleaning Tips & Hints, Non-Profit Cleaning Reports, Recommended Best Cleaners, etc

-- Is the business an official organisation (e.g. Do have an .org or .gov web address?) such as Consumer Affairs, Choice Magazine, Cleaning Associations, etc
+- Is the business an official organisation (e.g. Do you have a .org or .gov web address?) such as Consumer Affairs, Choice Magazine, Cleaning Associations, etc

-Most of cleaners listed on these websites pay an advertising fee.
+Most of the cleaners listed on these websites pay an advertising fee.

 There are hundreds of good cleaners in most states… Why are only a few listed as recommended cleaners?… The answer should now be obvious…Do you really want to do business these cleaners?

 Secondly, the ‘Bait-and-switch’ technique is common in many service industries, including the Carpet, Upholstery, Rug & Floor Cleaning sector.

 This does not mean that all cleaning businesses practice this deceptive “rip-off” technique.
 There are many reputable cleaners in most suburbs.
 Unfortunately, the not so good ones give their industry a poor reputation!
 The best thing to do is steer well clear of them and they will either go out of business or move on.